PrincessRTFM/ffxiv-extended/plugins-and-mods.md

 ## XIVLauncher

 In order to use plugins in FFXIV, you'll first need to be using [XIVLauncher], which is a much improved, faster-to-load game launcher that provides in-game plugins.
 By itself, the launcher is already more convenient than the official one, so even if you don't want to use any plugins at all, I highly recommend it.
-If you already have
+If you already have it, skip ahead to the [plugin setup section](#plugins) instead.

 On the download page (linked above) you will need to download and run the `Setup.exe` file to install the launcher.
 Follow the instructions and go through the installation as normal.
 Once installed, you may want to replace your normal launcher shortcut for convenient; remember that plugins will _only_ function if the game is run through XIVLauncher!